NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/methylationArray/Array_Tutorial.md

 mSetSqFlt
 ```

-Because the presence of SNPs inside the probe body or at the nucleotide extension can have important consequences on the downstream analysis, _minfi_ offers the possibility to remove such probes.
+Because the presence of short nucleotide polymorphisms (or SNPs) inside the probe body or at the nucleotide extension can have important consequences on the downstream analysis, _minfi_ offers the possibility to remove such probes.
+Can you see why SNP can be a problem in methylation data analysis (Hint: C to T conversions are the most common type of SNP in the human genome)?
 There is a function in _minfi_ that provides a simple interface for the removal of probes where common SNPs may affect the CpG.
 You can either remove all probes affected by SNPs (default), or only those with minor allele frequencies greater than a specified value.

 ```r
 mSetSqFlt <- dropLociWithSnps(mSetSqFlt)